pactsafe/pactsafe-react-sdk/README.md

 }
 ```

 If you do not want to use event callback props, the `_ps` is loaded into the window object for you to access and set event listeners manually.
+Using the `_ps` global you should be able to do everything listed in our full documentation on the [PS.js library](https://developer.pactsafe.com/docs/get-to-know-our-javascript-library)

 #### Using PSBrowseWrap